 The university makes a concerted effort to welcome and involve Indigenous peoples and their culture into its programs and environment.
-TRU's Kamloops campus is located on the traditional lands of the Secwepemc people, a relationship honoured by the territorial marker installed on campus.
-The university has partnered with the Secwepeme to indigenize its programs, ensuring that opportunities are made available to Indigenous students.
+TRU's campuses are on the traditional lands of the Tk'emlúps te Secwépemc (Kamloops campus) and the T'exelc (Williams Lake campus) within Secwépemcúl'ecw, the traditional and unceded territory of the Secwépemc, a relationship honoured by the territorial marker installed on campus.
+The university has partnered with the Secwépemc to indigenize its programs, ensuring that opportunities are made available to Indigenous students.
 The university's Coyote Project works to create an environment that welcomes all Indigenous students and staff.
-TRU also houses a variety of digitized materials from the Secwepemc Cultural Education Society, including documents, videos, and sound recordings, and offers free Secwepemc language classes.
+TRU also houses a variety of digitized materials from the Secwépemc Cultural Education Society, including documents, videos, and sound recordings, and offers free Secwépemc language classes.